joaofgoncalves/ThermalRaster/README.md

 Roboflow is a development platform that simplifies the process of building and deploying computer vision models.
-It offers a range of tools designed to assist developers in preparing, creating, and managing datasets needed for training machine learning models, with a particular emphasis on image recognition tasks.
+It offers a range of tools designed to assist developers in preparing, creating, and managing data sets needed for training machine learning models, with a particular emphasis on image recognition tasks.

 In this context we will use Roboflow’s features to generate ROI’s of